History of Hungary: Counterrevolution

-During the Soviet Republic, various conservative politicians fled and organised resistance in Vienna (István Bethlen's Antibolsevista Comité), and in French-occupied Szeged (the counter-governments of Gyula Károlyi).
+During the Soviet Republic, various conservative politicians fled and organized resistance in Vienna (István Bethlen's Antibolsevista Comité), and in French-occupied Szeged (the counter-governments of Gyula Károlyi).
 They were known as counter-revolutionaries – the "Whites", united in their opposition to Károlyi and the Communists, their ideology ranged from Conservative Liberalism, Habsburg Legitimism, to proto-fascist ideologies sometimes called the Szeged Idea.
 The Szeged counter-government tasked the former admiral Miklós Horthy to organize a new National Army, while Habsburg royalists established paramilitaries in Styria across the Hungarian border.

 Hungarian and the Little Entente forces in strength of the 1920s.

-Hungarian and the Little Entente forces in strength of the 1920s.

-The counter-revolutionary organisations were unsuccessful in overthrowing the Soviet Republic, however after its fall, they took control over the areas of Transdanubia not occupied by Romanians.
+The counter-revolutionary organizations were unsuccessful in overthrowing the Soviet Republic, however after its fall, they took control over the areas of Transdanubia not occupied by Romanians.
 In the absence of a strong national police force or regular military forces, a White Terror began by the hands of these paramilitary detachments.
 Many arrant communists and other leftists were tortured and executed without trial.
 Radical Whites launched pogroms against the Jews.
 The most notorious commander of the Whites was Pál Prónay.
 Over the course of August, Horthy consolidated his position over the paramilitaries, being recognized by the weak government of István Friedrich in Budapest as "Supreme Warlord".

 Hungary was in a state of military anarchy and occupation between August and November 1919.
 Romanian army pillaged the country: livestock, machinery and agricultural products were carried to Romania.
-The Paris Peace Conference wished to end the chaos, and establish a stable government that could sign a peace treaty.
-They placed heavy pressure on Romania to withdraw, and sent George Clerk to Budapest to help establish a functional Hungarian government.
+The Paris Peace Conference wished to end the chaos and establish a stable government that could sign a peace treaty.
+They placed heavy pressure on Romania to withdraw and sent George Clerk to Budapest to help establish a functional Hungarian government.

 On 16 November 1919, as Romanian forces withdrew, the National Army of Miklós Horthy marched into Budapest.
 By 30 March 1920, Romanian, French and Czechoslovak troops withdrew to the future Hungarian border outlined by the Paris Peace Conference.
 Baranya was occupied by Yugoslav forces until August 1921, while Austria only took control of Burgenland in November 1921.

 In January 1920, parliamentary elections were held in Hungarian-controlled territory, on laws similar to that of Károlyi.
-About 40% of the population, including for the first time, women were eligible to vote.
+About 40% of the population, were eligible to vote, including for the first time women.
+(Note: The first time in a parliamentary election.
+Women could also vote in the April 1919 Soviet elections.
+However, the Soviets were local bodies, and the Supreme Council of Soviets was only indirectly elected.)
 Parliament convened for the first time since the Aster Revolution.

 The White Terror continued until late 1920, when radical right-wing paramilitaries were suppressed.
 In March 1920, the parliament restored the Hungarian monarchy as a regency but postponed the election of a king until civil disorder had subsided.
 Instead, Horthy was elected regent and empowered, among other things, to appoint Hungary's prime minister, veto legislation, convene or dissolve the parliament, and command the armed forces.